 The choice of the program depends entirely upon the time on your hands, and your fitness levels.

 You can choose between Upper or Lower Lakes if time is a constraint.
-Programs A and B takes you through the Lower Lakes while Programs E and F cover the Upper Lakes.
+Programs A and B take you through the Lower Lakes while Programs E and F cover the Upper Lakes.

 Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found the Upper Lakes section to be relatively quieter and serene.